syang707/Boston-Air-Quality-Predictor/README.md

 - Data Processing will be used through collecting and cleaning at least 10 years of AQI and weather data, handling missing values and outliers.
 Visualization through the use of time-series plots, heatmaps, and feature importance charts to interpret model predictions.
 Lastly, we will use model robustness to ensure consistency across seasons and test on extreme AQI events.

-# Data Collection
+# Dataset
 - Source:
-We will be using online resources for data collection from the last 10 years of Boston, MA, from 2015 January 1st to 2025 January 1st.
+We used online resources for data collection from the last 10 years of Boston, MA, from 2015 January 1st to 2025 January 1st.
 We will use reputable sources including https://aqicn.org/historical/#!city:boston and https://www.visualcrossing.com/weather-query-builder/ as our database.
 For the AQI, we calculated from the basic bata to get a daily AQI.

 - Features:
   - Temperature: the temperature daily